insonghua2/ins-array-list/README.md

     gender:1
   },
 ]
-//ArrayList(listData,unqiueKey) default unqiueKey=id
+//ArrayList(listData,unqiueKey) unqiueKey default "id"
+// const mList=new ArrayList(mData)
 const mList=new ArrayList(mData,'id')
+//do something by api below ...

-//get list data
+//get list data after each api operation if wanted console.log(mList.source)
-console.log(mList.source)
 // ...more  API as below